Janlorie/DataScienceMinor/README.md

 ## Courses
 The courses that I have done for this minor have 2 sources, one being Datacamp and the other being Coursera.
 These courses have both taught me a lot about data science, and therefore helped me with the progress I have made in the field and the project.

 ### Datacamp
 Starting with Datacamp.
 The approach to these courses was very practical.
-They usually taught e very specific part of data science and how you could implement this in code.
+They usually taught a very specific part of data science and how you could implement this in code.
-Already having some experience in Python, some of there courses were a nice refresher while others taught me a lot.
+Already having some experience in Python, some of their courses were a nice refresher while others taught me a lot.

 In the Datacamp document I explain per course what every one of